DevYatsu/pkl_fast/README.md

 - Lists methods API, only properties are supported
 - Listings, Mappings, Maps
 - functions -> thus also functions and methods taking functions as parameters
-- Import syntax supported but not yet functional
+- Packages (official or not) imports not supported
 - Globbed imports + dynamic imports + amends expresions
 - type annotations
 - Classes declarations